Frequent, repetitive handwashing may be a sign of obsessive-compulsive disorder, or OCD.

-When exposed to threatening or frustrating situations, most people with OCD experience hyperactivity in the parts of the brain regulating external stimuli, including the amygdala — the part of the brain where danger is evaluated and processed — and the orbital frontal cortex, which performs cognitive processing and decision-making functions.
+The disorder is also known to coincide with abnormalities in certain brain processes.
+When exposed to threatening or frustrating situations, most people with OCD experience hyperactivity in the parts of the brain regulating external stimuli.
+These brain regions include the amygdala, which evaluates and processes danger, and the orbital frontal cortex, which performs cognitive processing and decision-making functions.

 Diagnosis of OCD

 Not all perfectionist or repetitive behaviors are symptomatic of OCD.
 Washing your hands two times after exiting the subway or triple-checking that the front door is locked before going to bed do not mean that you have OCD, according to Szymanski.

 "In popular culture, OCD has come to mean 'someone who likes things a particular way,' but it's important to look at the other part of the definition for this disorder, that you're having these obsessions and doing these behaviors, and it's really time-consuming.
 It's really distressing, and it's getting in the way of you functioning in the world in the way that you would like to," Szymanski said.

 It is only when the behaviors become so severe and time-consuming that they interfere with that person's normal daily life that a health care expert might make a diagnosis of OCD.
 And only a qualified physician or mental-health specialist can make such a diagnosis accurately.

 The condition is often present with other mental-health disorders, such as depression and anxiety disorders, according to the National Institutes of Health (NIH).

 Treatment for OCD